My Blog List

 “She’s trying to convert.”

-“She found a Jewish ancestor who might have been expelled from Portugal during the Inquisition,” I offer the short version that might make Frida look less “scratched.”
+“She found a Jewish ancestor who might have been expelled from Portugal during the Inquisition.”
+I offer the short version that might make Frida look less “scratched.”

-“There are all kinds of people in the world,” Rita recites one of her favorite mantras— something she usually says when I ask her who buys the ugly stuff she sells at street fairs.
+“There are all kinds of people in the world,” Rita recites one of her favorite mantras, something she usually says when I ask her who buys the ugly stuff she sells at street fairs.

 She is right about the “all kinds of people.”
-She herself almost converted to Islam years ago when she dated an Arab Muslim man, but the negative social repercussions that threatened them both made her reconsider.
-Maybe a little pressure from both families also helped.
+She almost converted to Islam years ago when she dated an Arab Muslim man, but the negative social repercussions that threatened them both made her reconsider.
+Maybe a little pressure from both families also helped, so there is no need to dwell on this topic.
+Better to focus on finding a place to eat and getting away from this freezing wind.

 “It looks like nothing is open,” Vera observes after a few minutes.